 3. Prepare your data source

-Great.
 Now let’s connect your Google Docs template to a data source.
-To do so, go to Extensions > Mail Merge > Start.
+To do so, go to Extensions > Mailmeteor > New campaign.

-• Create 1 column for each field you want to personalize.
-In this example, we’ve included 4 columns.
+- Create 1 column for each field you want to personalize.
+In this spreadsheet, we’ve included 6 columns.
+But you can add more.

-• Fill the spreadsheet with your contact information.
-Make sure to create 1 row for each recipient of your mail merge.
+- Once your headers are ready, fill the spreadsheet with your contact information.
+Make sure to create 1 row for each recipient.

 4. Customize your template